-Water has many important tasks in the body; it acts as a carrier of nutrients and waste products as well as thermostat.
+Water has many important tasks in the body; it acts as a carrier of nutrients and waste products as well as a thermostat.
 The daily fluid balance regulates with an average separation/absorption on 2-3 liters of water.
 By running, the body separates more fluid mainly as sweat.
-Fluid/sugar solution Improves your Performance and is crucial particular on the marathon distance, and you cannot trust on, that your thirst sensation tells you when you have to drink.
-If you feel thirst, you are very likely about to be dehydrated.
+Fluid/sugar solution Improves your Performance and is crucial particular on the marathon distance, and you cannot trust that your thirst sensation tells you when you have to drink.
+If you feel thirst, you are already very likely to be dehydrated.
 The 5 best reasons why Fluid matters in marathons are about how to maintain your fluid balance in a marathon race.

 Check your Fluid Loss